Book One of The Soliloquy

 Golden Crown Literary Society Finalist! – To Sleep was a finalist for a 2014 Goldie in the Science Fiction/Fantasy category.
 Just making the finalist list is more than enough for me.
 The last time I won, it created so much pressure, I couldn’t write anything publishable for nearly 7 years!
 I am happily content with being “just” a finalist.

-To Sleep has been re-released!
+To Sleep has been re-released with new cover by Kyle Johnson!
 You can find out where it is being sold here: